 FINE ARTS EVENTS — View a complete list of fine arts events at Central College throughout the year.

 PRESIDENT’S WEBSITE — Check out the website for President Mark Putnam!
 It’s the go-to place for media, Central family members and visitors to learn more about President Putnam, Central College and topics important to the landscape of higher education.

 WIN A T-SHIRT — Answer online for the chance to win a T-shirt.
 The winner’s name is drawn from all correct entries received on the date the newsletter was released.
-Congratulations to last month’s winner, Melanie Ollendieck Luu ’87, who responded to the challenge: “What country will the A Cappella Choir travel to this spring?”
-The answer was: Brazil
+Congratulations to last month’s winner, Carol Stahl Struve ’71, who responded to the challenge: “What is the new Bachelor of Science degree offered at Central?”
+The answer was: “Engineering”

 To ensure you continue receiving Central College emails, please add our "From" address (firstname.lastname@example.org) to your address book.

 This newsletter's purpose is to keep Central College alumni and friends informed.
 No advertisements will be published.